We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Newoptions +0 points · about 7 years ago
+Newoptions +0 points · over 7 years ago

 So the good news is that even if you have central apnea, a C-Pap machine will help.
 If you have obstructive apnea you have multiple options for treatment besides C-Pap.
 As young as you are, your options are probably higher than someone in their 80s.
 Central apnea is rare but treatable.
 Don't lose sleep worrying about what you might have.